livMatS/RDM-Wiki-public/rdm/dtool/src/020_gui/005_quick_start.md

 how it's moved around, or how many copies of it are created, this *Universally Unique IDentifier* will stay with your dataset over its whole lifetime.
 No other dataset will ever own the same UUID.
 It hence serves as a [persistent identifier](https://en.wikipedia.org/wiki/Persistent_identifier), an important building block for implementing the [FAIR principles](https://doi.org/10.1038/sdata.2016.18) [^1].

-The UUID is prefixed by an asterisk '*' to mark it as a 'ProtoDataset'.
-If configure correctly, the `README.yml` template should appear as descriptive metadata for the fresh dataset with some placeholders automatically filled in.
+The UUID is prefixed by an asterisk '*' to mark it as a *ProtoDataset*.
+If configured correctly, the `README.yml` template should appear as descriptive metadata for the fresh dataset with some placeholders automatically filled in.

 Enable the metadata editing switch at the bottom and fill in some more descriptive metadata in [YAML](https://yaml.org/) format.